-In connection with the term loan and revolving credit facility which were refinanced in 2016, the Company incurred issuance costs of \$3,978 which were deducted from the proceeds of the debt from the term loan.
+In connection with the term loan and revolving credit facility that were refinanced in 2018, the Company incurred issuance costs of \$9,238, which were deducted from the proceeds of the debt from the term loan or paid by the Company.
 The amounts have been allocated to the term loans and revolving credit facility based on the amount which would have been incurred if the facilities were obtained separately.

-The amount allocated to the term loans of \$1,552 are shown net against the outstanding term loan balance and are amortized using the effective interest method using a rate of 2.6% for the costs associated with the US Dollar dominated debt and a rate of 2.2% for the costs associated with the Euro denominated debt.
-The amount allocated to the revolving credit facility of \$2,426 is included in other assets because there were no borrowings outstanding.
-This is being amortized on a straight-line basis over the life of the facility.
+The amount allocated to the term loans of \$7,155 are shown net against the outstanding term loan balance and are amortized using the effective interest method.
+The Company recorded amortization expense of \$934 during the year ended December 31, 2018 related to these costs.
+The balance of unamortized costs net against the book value of the term loan was \$6,221 as of December 31, 2018.

+The amount allocated to the revolving credit facility of \$2,083 is included in other assets because there were no borrowings outstanding.
+This amount is being amortized on a straight-line basis over the life of the facility.
+The Company has recorded amortization expense of \$477 during 2018 related to these costs.
+The balance of unamortized costs recorded in other assets related to the revolving credit facility was \$1,606 as of December 31, 2018.